yuanhaozhe2022-eng/custom-keyboard/README.md

 # custom-keyboard

-Hi, my name is Eric and this is my attempt on the Hack Club KEEB project.
+Hi, my name is Eric and this is my submission on the Hack Club KEEB project.

 Short description:
 It's a split, 65%-style mechanical keyboard with an integrated plate, split spacebar, rotary encoder, and a small OLED display.
 Firmware runs on RMK.